winglang/wing/docs/04-standard-library/01-cloud/service.md

 title: cloud.Service
 id: service
 description: A built-in resource for publishing messages to subscribers.
-keywords: [Wing reference, Wing language, language, Wing sdk, Wing programming language, services]
+keywords: [Wing reference, Wing language, language, Wing standard library, Wing programming language, services]
 ---

 The `cloud.Service` class represents a cloud service that has a start and optional stop lifecycle.